 All five species of rhino are found only in parts of Africa and Asia.
 It is estimated that at the beginning of the 20th century, 500,000 rhinos roamed wild landscapes.
-Today, there are less than 25,000 left due to poaching and habitat loss.
+Today, there are approximately 27,000 left due to poaching and habitat loss.

 White and black rhinos are both found in African countries such as Botswana, Kenya, Namibia, Swaziland, South Africa, Zambia, and Zimbabwe.
-There are between 13,000 and 15,000 white rhinos living today, and between 5,300 and 5,700 black rhinos.
+There are about 16,000 white rhinos living today, and around 6,300 black rhinos.

 With Javan rhinos located solely in Java, and Sumatran rhinos found only in Sumatra and Borneo, these Asian rhinos face graver numbers.
-It is estimated that each species has fewer than 100 individuals left in the wild - about 50 Sumatran rhinos and 72 Javan rhinos.
+It is estimated that each species has fewer than 100 individuals left in the wild—about 50 Sumatran rhinos and 60 Javan rhinos.
 The Sumatran rhino is one of the oldest living mammals on Earth.

 Today, the black rhino, the Javan rhino, and the Sumatran rhino are all classified as Critically Endangered by the IUCN Red List.
 Greater one-horned rhinos are listed as Vulnerable and white rhinos are listed as Near Threatened.